HONEY · GRAYANOTOXIN (VIA ERICACEAE FORAGE)

 The modern US commercial beekeeping economy now runs largely on a mobile-pollination contract model:

-California almond pollination alone moves an estimated 80 percent of all US managed honeybee colonies into the Central Valley for roughly six weeks every February.
+California almond pollination alone is estimated to draw roughly two-thirds to four-fifths of all US managed honeybee colonies into the Central Valley for several weeks every February (figures vary by source and year).
 The route structure is industrial, predictable, and economically necessary.

 Why this matters for the honey vector